qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-3.rst

 ::

-  // mark this for translation (should hold the langauge name) this.marktr("$$languagename");
+  // mark this for translation (should hold the language name) this.marktr("$$languagename");

 We will use this key as the label for our radio buttons and then go on, as you would have expected, with a loop for all available locales.